Chauvin trial judge: Rep. Maxine Waters' comments may give defense grounds to appeal

 Published

-The judge in the murder trial of ex-Minneapolis Police Officer Derek Chauvin said Rep. Maxine Waters' "disrespectful" remarks could lead...Full Article
+The judge in the murder trial of ex-Minneapolis Police Officer Derek Chauvin said Rep. Maxine Waters' "disrespectful" remarks could lead to an appeal.

 Published

-The judge in the murder trial of ex-Minneapolis Police Officer Derek Chauvin said Rep. Maxine Waters' "disrespectful" remarks could lead...Full Article
+The judge in the murder trial of ex-Minneapolis Police Officer Derek Chauvin said Rep. Maxine Waters' "disrespectful" remarks could lead to an appeal.

-The judge overseeing Derek Chauvin’s trial for murder on Monday blasted "abhorrent" Democratic Rep. Maxine Waters for comments..
+Minneapolis and other U.S. cities were ramping up security measures on Monday, girding for possible protests after a jury delivers..

-Judge Peter Cahill, who is presiding over Derek Chauvin’s trial for the death of George Floyd, reacts to Rep. Maxine Waters’..
+Derek Chauvin's defense attorney argued that Rep. Maxine Waters' comments regarding the trial could have been grounds for a..